jakobkg/libinput/README.md

 ## Credits

-[Maschell](https://github.com/Maschell/) and any other contributors for libutils, dynamic_libs, from which I stole my Makefile
+[Maschell](https://github.com/Maschell/) and any other contributors for dynamic_libs and libutils, from which I stole the Makefile

 Nintendo for making the Wii U gamepad so horrible I could use it to motivate myself to do this